Corporate Governance

 In addition, Ms. Yokomise complies with all standards of independence in the Guidelines for Listed Company Management, Etc. and there is clearly no risk of a conflict with ordinary shareholders.

-Noriko Tomono Mr.Tomono has considerable knowledge and experience as a corporate executive as well as outstanding insight involving management.
+Norio Tomono Mr.Tomono has considerable knowledge and experience as a corporate executive as well as outstanding insight involving management.

 In addition, Mr.Tomono complies with all standards of independence in the Guidelines for Listed Company Management, Etc. and there is clearly no risk of a conflict with ordinary shareholders.